tibordp/coinflipper/README.md

 The latest in coin-flipping technology, this program will flip any desired amount of coins at once, using a random generator of your most refined choice.

-The purpose of the project is to benchmark and verify uniformnmess of random number generators, while providing an easy-to-use server-client model, allowing you to flip coins using thousands of CPU-saturated nodes at once.
+The purpose of the project is to benchmark and verify uniformness of random number generators, while providing an easy-to-use server-client model, allowing you to flip coins using thousands of CPU-saturated nodes at once.
 Fun for whole family!

 It does so by counting occurences of coin flip streaks of any length (between 1 and 128).
 The client nodes generate coin flips and send their statistics to the server.

 Building
 --------

-Requires an implementation of Google's Protocol Buffers compiler (protobuf), ZeroMQ, GNU Make, a C++11-able C++ compiler (e.g. GCC >=4.9.0, Clang), and a sensible build environment (i.e. not Windows).
+Requires an implementation of Google's Protocol Buffers compiler (protobuf), ZeroMQ, GNU Make, a C++11-able C++ compiler (e.g. GCC >=4.7.0, Clang), and a sensible build environment.

 Run `make protobuf`, then `make`.
 It's that easy!